duct317/scDHA/README.md

 # News
 - The package is now available on [CRAN](https://cran.r-project.org/package=scDHA).
 - The backend changes from Tensorflow to Torch.
-Torch is called directly from R. Python environment is not required.
+Torch can be called directly from R. Python environment is no longer required.

 # How to install:
 - The package can be installed from this repository.